Pediatric Orthopedic Surgeons treating a growth plate fracture

 Fracture Reduction

 Following the standard alignment of fractured bones, the doctor places the afflicted limb in a cast or splint to inhibit movement and give the bone time to heal.
 Your kid or teen should minimize any activities that put pressure on the wounded region to assist in encouraging recovery.
 The doctor will typically need to realign the bones or joints in your child’s body if their injuries result in the ends of the broken bones being out of alignment (displaced).
-The name of this process is Fracture reduction.
-The method that surgeons use to fix bones depends on the kind of growth plate fracture that your kid has.
-When a doctor does a closed reduction, they use their hands to set and position the bone.

 Open Reduction

 Based on the injury, some growth plate injuries and fractures will require surgery to align and stabilize the bones.
 The surgery usually requires smooth metal pins to hold the bone in place to cause the proper fusion of the damaged growth plate.
 After surgery, doctors often use a cast to immobilize the injured area to allow proper bone healing.
-The cast should be left in place until the injury is fully healed.
+The cast should stay in place until the injury is fully healed.

 Exercises for Enhancing Strength and Motion